Dental Assisting – Certified

 - Performing office management tasks

-Lake Area Technical College’s 11 month diploma option will give you optimal hands-on experience.
-Expect to practice your skills, first in a modern dental lab at Lake Area Technical College, and then at an off-campus clinical experience.
+Lake Area Tech’s 11 month diploma option will give you optimal hands-on experience.
+Expect to practice your skills, first in a modern dental lab at Lake Area Tech, and then at an off-campus clinical experience.
 Please note: There will not be enough clinical spots for everyone in Watertown.
 Please be prepared for an out-of-town clinical experience.

 If you want more skills, experience, and a better springboard for further education, you can choose to go on for a 20 month Associates of Applied Scienceoption.

 The program in dental assisting is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-The website address is: http://www.ada.org/117.aspx.
+Check out their website.